-With today’s workforce caring more about their work environment than ever, the difference between a new hire accepting an offer or not could come down to the amenities your business offers.
+With today’s workforce caring more about their work environment than ever, the difference between a new hire accepting an offer or not could come down to amenities and aesthetics.

-But if you stay on top of current trends and incorporate them into your commercial interior design, you can attract the best employees and keep them happy for years to come.
+But if you stay on top of current workplace design trends and incorporate them into your commercial interior design, you’ll have a better chance of attractting the best employees and keeping them happy for years to come.

-TGC is a boutique commercial real estate agency servicing the Sydney CBD and greater metropolitan property market.
-If you are looking to buy, lease or for someone to manage your commercial asset, get in touch with the team today.
+TGC is a boutique commercial real estate agency that services the Sydney CBD and greater metropolitan property market.
+If you are looking to buy or lease with a space with a modern workplace design.
+Or your looking for someone to manage your commercial asset, get in touch with the team today.